mattkchao/Azure_ELK_Infrastructure/README.md

 [elk]
 10.1.0.4 ansible_python_interpreter=/usr/bin/python3

-- Run the playbook, and navigate to "<enter ELK-1 Private IP Address>:5601/app/kibana" via web browser to check that the installation worked as expected.
+- Run the playbook, and navigate to "<enter ELK-1 Private IP Address>:5601/app/kibana" via a web browser to check that the installation worked as expected.

 ### YAMAL Playbook Setup